jdidion/hon/README.md

 3. Commit changes using `hon commit`.
 Strive for many small commits.
 Ideally, each commit should encompass a single, byte-sized chunk of work, such as fixing a bug or implementing a sub-task of a user story.
 4. Create a release using `hon release`.
 5. Optionally, publish the release to one or more repositories.
 6. Continue development.
-You can bump the version at release time, or do it now or sometime later (using `hon version`).
+You can bump the version at release time, or do it sometime later (using `hon version`).

 ## Dependencies

 * Tools
-    * [pyproject.toml](PEP518): project metadata, dependencies, etc.
     * [Poetry](): dependency and build management
     * [Virtualenv]()/[pyenv-virtualenv](): Create and manage virtual environments
     * [Pytest](): unit testing (with pytest-cov plugin for coverage)